Health officials warning against West Nile virus

 “People with certain medical conditions, such as cancer, diabetes, hypertension, kidney disease, and people who have received organ transplants, are also at greater risk,” he said.

-Erica Rankin-Riley with the state health department told The Transcript there is no treatment for West Nile virus, so individuals needs to work with their health care providers to treat symptoms.
+Erica Rankin-Riley with the state health department told The American there is no treatment for West Nile virus, so individuals needs to work with their health care providers to treat symptoms.

 “If an individual has a severe case of West Nile virus and presents to their healthcare provider, they may receive supportive treatment such as pain medication, intravenous fluids, or other types of medical care determined by their provider,” Rankin-Riley said.